 - find a spot away from foot traffic so your dog won't get tripped over or get in the way of chairs being pushed back

-- don't feed your dog from the table - ever - otherwise they will never really settle.
-And some patrons will hate it and complain
+- don't feed your dog from the table - ever - otherwise they will never really settle

-- reward good behaviour - remember to pay your dog some attention when they are quiet and well-mannered not just when they misbehave.
+- reward good behaviour - remember to reward and pay attention to your dog when they are quiet and well-mannered not just when they misbehave.

 You can learn more about socialising your dog with hands on help by joining one of Canberra's not-for-profit dog training clubs.